shanbhag003/cricket-ai-digest/README.md

 - Claude calls only fire when the match state actually changes (via the fingerprint check in `server.js`), not on every poll — keeps Claude cost minimal even across a 5-day Test.

-## For the portfolio / interview narrative

-Suggested framing: *"I prototyped an AI layer that turns a raw sports data feed into stakeholder-ready briefings for two different audiences from the same event — similar to how B2B broadcast data has to be translated differently for different partner needs."* This is honest: it doesn't compete with Cricbuzz as a notification product, and doesn't claim to.
-It's a working demonstration of the data-to-decision translation pattern, built against a free public cricket data API.

-Note: Sportmonks Cricket (a different provider, T20-only on its free tier) is the one confirmed to be listed in the `public-apis/public-apis` GitHub repo specifically — if you want to credit "found this on the public-apis list" in a post, that claim applies to Sportmonks, not CricketData.org.